-Eighteen months after qualification, she was awarded a 3-year NHS executive fellowship to develop her research in anxiety in childhood, with Professor Richard Harrington.
-This was followed by a 4-year MRC Clinician Scientist Fellowship to trial a new intervention for families of young anxious children.
+She was awarded a 3-year NHS executive fellowship to develop her research in anxiety in childhood, with Professor Richard Harrington.
+Followed by a 4-year MRC Clinician Scientist Fellowship to trial a new intervention for families of young anxious children.

 She joined the University of Sussex in 2011 with an NIHR Career Development Award to develop and test a preventative intervention aimed at families with an anxious parent.

 Prof. Cartwright-Hatton was awarded the British Psychological Society Award May Davidson Award in 2009 for her research into anxiety of childhood.